 - Review of observation and recording.

-- Working and interacting with families.
+- Working and partnering with families.

 - Knowing self and competencies, teaching styles and techniques.